SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 * `tvChannels` (optional, JSON): A JSON array of JSON dictionaries describing TV channel configuration.
 Available common keys are listed below.
 * `radioChannels` (optional, JSON): A JSON array of JSON dictionaries describing radio channel configuration.
 Available common keys are listed below, with the additional following specific keys:
     * `homeSections` (optional, string, multiple): The sections to be displayed on the channel homepage.
 Refer to _Audio homepage_ for available values.
 If omitted, the global `audioHomeSections` setting is used instead (in which case this value is required).
-* `ssatrChannels` (optional, JSON): A JSON array of JSON dictionaries describing Swiss satellite radio channel configuration.
+* `satelliteRadioChannels` (optional, JSON): A JSON array of JSON dictionaries describing Swiss satellite radio channel configuration.
 Available common keys are listed below.

 The keys common to both TV and radio channels JSON dictionaries are: